aprilrabkin/heatmap_of_ny_bike_routes/README.md

 # heatmap_of_ny_bike_routes

-This is a heatmap I made layering the top New York City bike-share routes in May 2015.
-It is a representation of the presence of citi-bikes over that month.
+This is a heatmap I made layering the top New York City bike-share routes.
+It is a representation of the presence of citi-bikes over the month of May 2014.
 See it deployed at https://citibike-heatmap.herokuapp.com.

 Citibike provides a list of all bike trips, including start and stop station latitude and longitude.